-In general, short selling should be used only by experienced investors who are comfortable with the risks and have a firm understanding of how to manage them.
+In general, short selling should be undertaken by experienced investors who are comfortable with the risks and understand how to manage them.
 Novice investors or those not comfortable with risk should avoid short selling.

 Short selling can be done with stocks, options, and other securities.
 Shorting is often used to bet against the market or individual stocks.